 - Customer experience

 Imagine you have an online store like hideAWAY Handmade that sells handmade body care products.
 With a chatbot, a shopper can ask questions about what ingredients are in a specific soap and receive an instant answer, or they can sign up for your contact list and receive a discount code in Facebook Messenger.
-This efficient, streamlined approach helps you deliver a better customer experience, guide shoppers through the consideration process without placing extra demands on your team’s time, and increase sales for your business.
+This efficient, streamlined approach helps you deliver a better customer experience for website visitors and chatbot experience, guide shoppers through the consideration process without placing extra demands on your team’s time, and increase sales for your business.

 What are the best chatbots?

 The world’s best chatbot is Mitsuku, a record-breaking conversational AI and five-time winner of the Loebner Prize Turing Test.
-She’s a virtual friend who’s available 24 hours a day and learns by experience.
-The more you talk to her, the more on point her answers become.
+She’s an AI chatbot virtual friend who’s available 24 hours a day and learns by experience.
+The more you talk to her, during a chatbot conversation, the more on point her answers become.
 Mitsuku has been featured in the New York Times, Wall Street Journal, BBC, Guardian, Wired, and more.

-While Mitsuku may be one of the best chatbots around, many other brands use human-like chatbots to connect with their shoppers and site visitors.
+While Mitsuku may be one of the best chatbots around, many other brands use human-like chatbots as a digital assistant to connect with their shoppers and site visitors.

 Some of the best chatbots we’ve seen are: